From College Courts to the Big Stage: Zack Card’s MLP Debut

 Zack believes the MLP experience won’t just shape him; it’ll elevate the entire FAU team.

 “This experience will absolutely help our college team this fall.
-I think we’re all going to go into the season with a better attitude and a deeper understanding of what it takes mentally to perform in big situations.”
+I think we’re all going into the season with a better attitude and a deeper understanding of what it takes mentally to perform in big situations like these.”

 Advice for Aspiring College-to-Pro Players